ckloi/145/Project2/README.md

 (5,4,5) would be 3 2/3.
 And if we had had, say, a (5,4,1) record in our data, that would count 2/3 as well.
 If we have 4 questions in our survey, a record with 2 NAs but which matches an intact record in the other 2 components, it would count as half a match.
+Partial matches are made only of nonintact patterns to intact patterns.
 </p>

 <p>